-Not every Thanksgiving gathering is as perfect as depicted in a Norman Rockwell illustration.
+Not every Thanksgiving gathering is as perfect as depicted in a Hallmark movie.
 The day can get “real” really fast.
 These seven Thanksgiving manners will help you handle the day with ease and graciousness whether you’re the guest or host.
-Most of the tips below work whether you’re celebrating in person or virtually this year.

 Thanksgiving Day is a time set aside to gather together in gratitude and reverence for our blessings and to enjoy a portion of those blessings with a feast of food shared in fellowship among our friends and family.